jasonrohrer/StarFilledSky/documentation/Readme.txt

 http://insideastarfilledsky.net

-This game has music.
+This game has interactive music.
 Please use speakers or headphones.

 == Controls ==

-Press P to pause the game.
+Press P or ESC to pause the game and view a menu screen.

-Press ESC or Ctrl-Q to exit the game.
-This will save a numerical bookmark where you will start at next time.

 Keyboard and mouse controls for the game are quite simple, and brief instructions are included in the game.
 To view the instructions again at any time, hit the "T" key.

-If W,A,S,D keys are not comfortable for movement control on your keyboard, edit "settings/upDownLeftRightKeys.ini" with a text editor to specify your own set of four keys.
-Note that arrow keys and I,J,K,L are already built-in as alternatives for movement.
+If [W,A,S,D] keys are not comfortable for movement control on your keyboard, edit "settings/upDownLeftRightKeys.ini" with a text editor to specify your own set of four keys.
+Note that the arrow keys and [I,J,K,L] are already built-in as alternatives for movement.